Code-Institute-Submissions/TenburyWellsRFC/README.md

 ### All tests performed with no errors found.

+After running the project through both the HTML and CSS validation, there were no new erros or bugs found.

 ## Deployment

 To deploy this page to GitHub Pages from its [GitHub repository](https://github.com/filleben/TenburyWellsRFC), the following steps were taken: